 - Once it's cool down completely, use a spatula knife to run through the edge and the outer center of the tube to help release the cake.
 Gently push the base to lift the cake out.
 Use the knife again to run through the base of the pan and then carefully release the cake.
 There you have it !!! 🙂 Enjoy and try to finish it within 3 days (which I'm sure it will be gone before then)

-- If you don’t have pandan juice just replace with water or milk (dairy/non-dairy for richer taste) and use the pandan essence instead
+- If you don’t have pandan juice, just replace it with water or milk (dairy/non-dairy for a richer taste) and use the pandan essence instead

 - April 7, 2023: Recent updates to the recipe: